raspberrypilearning/tree-life-simulator/en/step_3.md

 --- /task ---

 In the simulation, the **tree management** slider will control the speed that new trees grow.
-Moving the slider to the right will speed up the growth, whilst moving to the left will slow down the growth.
-When the slider is at the right, the simulation will wait one second to plant a tree, and when it is at the left it will wait six seconds to plant a tree.
+Moving the slider to the right speeds up the growth, whilst moving to the left slows down the growth.
+When the slider is at the right, the simulation waits one second to plant a tree, and when it is at the left it waits six seconds to plant a tree.

  ![image of the slider maths](images/slider-maths.png)